rubenzuurman/study-hours-visualizer/README.md

 2. Create a new python virtual environment in the repository folder and activate it.
 3. Install the required dependencies by running the command `pip install -r requirements.txt`.
 4. Update the `DATAPATH` entry in the `.env` file to point to your [study hours file](#study-hour-file-syntax).
-5. (Optional) Update the `SAVEPATH` entry in the `.env` file to point to a valid location.
-By default the output image is saved as `image.png` in the repository folder.
+5. (Optional) Update the `IMAGEPATH` and `STATSPATH` entries in the `.env` file to point to valid locations.
+By default the output image is saved as `image.png` and the statistics file is saved as `stats.json`, both in the repository folder.
 6. Execute the application by running the command `python -u src/application.py`.

 ## Study Hours File Syntax